 An alkaline diet during pregnancy is healthy

-In an article posted in Nourish by Webmd.com, the author states that there isn’t anything that you can eat that will change the pH level of your blood and that includes buffalo wing sauce.
-Although foods that are on the alkaline side of the scale will be healthier during pregnancy.
+In an article posted in Nourish by Webmd.com, the author states that there isn’t anything that you can eat that will change the pH level of your blood and that includes Buffalo wing sauce.
+Although foods that are on the alkaline side of the scale will be healthier during pregnancy, a hot sauce or Buffalo sauce is typically not one of them.

-A buffalo wing sauce is made of a traditional hot sauce, vinegar, butter or natural butter flavorings and garlic.
-The hot sauce used in a buffalo sauce will have a base that includes red cayenne peppers.
+A Buffalo wing sauce is made of a traditional hot sauce, vinegar, butter or natural butter flavorings, garlic and salt.
+The hot sauce used in a traditional Buffalo sauce will have a base that includes red cayenne peppers.
 Some variations of the sauce will include tomatoes or tomato paste and other ingredients like salt, sugar and paprika.

-Furthermore, if garlic and/or tomatoes are used (foods said to cause heartburn during pregnancy) in a buffalo sauce they are usually of minimal amounts.
+Furthermore, if garlic and/or tomatoes are used (foods said to cause heartburn during pregnancy) in a Buffalo sauce they are usually of minimal amounts.
 If the serving suggestion of each sauce is followed, usually 1 tsp, you will not be consuming much that could cause acid reflux.
+However, if the sauce is slathered all over some deep-fried chicken wings, then it could be the skin, the method of cooking, or the large amount of sauce that cause heartburn.

 Red cayenne peppers

 All peppers have health benefits that they can provide whether they are hot or not.
 Red cayenne peppers are no exception and provide health benefits in many forms.
 Like other fruits and vegetables, they provide vitamins and minerals as well as fiber.
 The capsaicin in the peppers is believed to boost metabolism and lower blood pressure.
-Capsaicin in the form of a cream can relieve muscle and joint pain.
+Capsaicin in the form of a cream can also relieve muscle and joint pain but don’t expect to achieve this type of relief from Buffalo sauce!

-Usually, only a homemade buffalo sauce will use butter instead of a butter flavoring in the sauce.
+Usually, only a homemade Buffalo sauce will use butter instead of a butter flavoring in the sauce.
 Hot sauce manufacturers don’t always put butter in their hot sauces because it decreases the shelf life and would need other more complex methods of packaging.
-This ingredient then becomes “natural butter flavoring”.
+This ingredient then becomes “natural butter flavoring” and this is commonly what is found in a Buffalo sauce.

 What is natural butter flavoring?